About the JCDE's APC Payment Service

 JCDE is an open-access journal.
-The Open Access (OA) charges (US$1,650) will be applied to your manuscript.
-For the publication, you have to pay the OA charges.
+The Article Processing Charge (APC US$1,650) will be applied to your manuscript.
+For the publication, you have to pay the APC.

 Authors can use the following licences for their articles: